edsmort/chinese-comprehensibility-checker/README.md

 ## What it does

 Given an srt file of a chinese show or movie and an optional list of known words, it:
-- Tells you what percentage of the subtitles are comprised of words you don’t know (as defined by your list of known words)
+- Tells you what percentage of the subtitles are comprised of words you don’t know (as defined by your list of known words) *Work in Progress*
 - Lists the unknown words
 - If a list of known words is not provided, it tells you what percentage of the words in the show are in each HSK level (or not in HSK at all)

 ## Motivation: